 There was a time when brands could reach their audiences organically on Facebook, through relevant and interesting content.
 Then Facebook decided that paid advertising was the road it wanted to go down, meaning that brands had to pay to get their content to appear in the timelines of their target market.

-There has been another change in how the social network operates and as of January 11th users will see more content from friends and families, and less from publishers and brands.
-This is bad news for marketers.
-Or is it?
+At the core of Facebook’s new strategy is the desire to be seen as a trusted news source.
+This means that your ads will need to be verified, i.e backed up by facts and hard evidence.
+Ultimately the content needs to be interesting enough for users to talk about it as it needs to spread organically.
 Despite Facebook wanting to become a true media platform in its own right, it is never going to turn away brands with huge budgets willing to throw millions at increasing their reach.
 For smaller brands there is nowhere to hide, this new algorithm change means that ad content quality will have to improve massively or be lost in a sea of posts.